arista-eosext/PingCheck/README.md

 ```
 daemon PingCheck
    exec /usr/local/bin/PingCheck
-   option CHECKINTERVAL value 10
+   option CHECKINTERVAL value 5
    option CONF_FAIL value /mnt/flash/failed.conf
    option CONF_RECOVER value /mnt/flash/recover.conf
+   option PINGCOUNT value 2
+   option PINGTIMEOUT value 2
-   option HOLDDOWN value 2
+   option HOLDDOWN value 1
-   option IPv4 value 10.1.1.2,10.1.1.6
+   option HOLDUP value 1
-   option PINGCOUNT value 3
+   option IPv4 value 10.1.1.1,10.1.2.1
-   option SOURCE value lo0
+   option SOURCE value et1
    no shutdown
 ```

 ```
 Config Option explanation:
     - CHECKINTERVAL is the time in seconds to check hosts.
 Default is 5 seconds.
     - IPv4 is the address(s) to check.
 Mandatory parameter.
-Multiple addresses are comma separated.
+Multiple addresses are comma separated
     - CONF_FAIL is the config file to apply the snippets of config changes.
 Mandatory parameter.
-    - CONF_RECOVER is the config file to apply the snippets of config changes after recovery of Neighbor.
+    - CONF_RECOVER is the config file to apply the snippets of config changes
+      after recovery of Neighbor.
 Mandatory parameter.
-    - PINGCOUNT is the number of ICMP Ping Request messages to send on each iteration.
+    - PINGCOUNT is the number of ICMP Ping Request messages to send.
 Default is 2.
-    - HOLDDOWN is the number of iterations to wait before declaring all hosts up or down.
+    - HOLDDOWN is the number of iterations to wait before declaring all hosts up.
 Default is 1
       which means take immediate action.
-If CHECKINTERVAL is 10seconds and HOLDDOWN is 3, PingCheck will take action in 30seconds.
+    - HOLDUP is the number of iterations to wait before declaring all hosts down.
+Default is 1
-    - SOURCE is the source interface (as instantiated to the kernel) to generate the pings from.
+    - SOURCE is the source interface (as instantiated to the kernel) to generate the pings fromself.
       This is optional.
-Default is to use RIB/FIB route to determine which interface to use as source.
-Use interface names as
+Default is to use RIB/FIB route to determine which interface to use as sourceself.
-      shown with 'bash ifconfig'
+    - PINGTIMEOUT is the ICMP ping timeout in seconds.
+Default value is 2 seconds.
 ```

 The CONF_FAIL and CONF_RECOVER files are just a list of commands to run at failure or at recovery.
 These commands